poly1305.bdscr

 printf("(Acc + Block) * r =\n\t%x\n", (acc + block) * r);

-# do calc in one line
+# Do main calc in one line

 acc = ((acc+block)*r) mod P;